The baby name Lainey is a fast-rising favorite, a mix of traditional nickname and fresh possibility.

 Some of the rising favorites are authentic Hawaiian picks.
 Others just borrow the stylish sound, like Kehlani, inspired by the singer.

 Lani doesn’t sound like Lainey – not exactly.
-But they’re close enough to both rise in popularity rank together.
+But they’re rising in popularity together, meaning lots of girls have a similar-sounding name right now.

 SPARK and SUBSTANCE